Introduction

 Nvidia Graphics

-Selecting the default option in the live ISO GRUB menu installs the Nvidia open drivers, something that is not obvious or prominently advertised on the CachyOS wiki or website.
-In my experience, the Nvidia open drivers work fine for the simplest graphics display functionality, but they cause issues with more complex uses and also cause porblems with other aspects of the system.
-For example on openSUSE, the open Nvidia driver modules caused big issues for me -- only resolved by replacing the open Nvidia modules with the proprietary Nvidia modules -- when trying to use an external monitor.
-In my use of CachyOS also there were issues with other parts of the system because the distribution chooses to install the open driver module instead of the proprietary module.
+The problem was: selecting the default option in the live ISO GRUB menu installs the Nvidia open drivers, something that is not obvious or prominently advertised on the CachyOS wiki or website.
+(For some reason this was not the case on the Dell G5, on which selecting the default option in the live ISO GRUB menu resulted in the installation of the proprietary Nvidia driver kernel modules.)
+In my experience, the Nvidia open drivers work fine for the simplest graphics display functionality, but they cause issues with more complex uses and also cause problems with other aspects of the system.
+For example on openSUSE, the open Nvidia driver modules caused big issues when trying to use an external monitor, a problem that was only resolved by replacing the open Nvidia modules with the proprietary Nvidia modules.

-Not only does the distribution choose to install the open driver by default, it does not offer prebuilt proprietary nvidia driver packages for any of its kernels.
-Examining the pacman output below shows that the only prebuilt Nvidia kernel module is linux-cachyos-rc-gcc-nvidia intended for use with the linux-cachyos-rc-gcc, not for the default installed linux-cachyos kernel, for which the only prebuilt Nvidia driver package is linux-cachyos-nvidia-open.
-Like linux-cachyos-nvidia-open all other prebuilt Nvidia driver packages are open packages, not the poprietary version.
+Not only does the distribution choose to not install the proprietary driver by default, it does not make it easy to correct this for users that prefer or need the proprietary drivers; it does not offer pre-built proprietary Nvidia driver packages for any of its kernels.
+Examining the pacman output below shows that the only pre-built Nvidia kernel module is linux-cachyos-rc-gcc-nvidia intended for use with the linux-cachyos-rc-gcc, not for the default installed linux-cachyos kernel, for which the only prebuilt Nvidia driver package is linux-cachyos-nvidia-open.
+Like linux-cachyos-nvidia-open all other pre-built Nvidia driver packages are open packages, not the proprietary version.

 ❯ sudo pacman -Ss nvidia